uclaml/CS269-Spring2021/index.md

 There will be about 5 homework assignments.
 The lowest homework score will be dropped. **Homework is required to be written in Latex**.
 Latex homework template will be provided.
 Unless otherwise indicated, you may talk to other students about the homework problems but each student must hand in their own answers.
 You also must indicate on each homework with whom you collaborated and cite any other references and sources you use including Internet sites.
-Homework is worth full credit before the due date.
-It is worth zero credit after the due date.
+Homework is worth full credit before the due time.
+It is worth zero credit after the due time.

 - The Latex template for homework can be downloaded at [here](https://www.dropbox.com/s/ycilw84s8gijn7m/Homework%20Template.zip?dl=0)